Plato

 Plato, Parmenides, and the Theory of Forms - Part 1

 It has become a commonplace habit in contemporary quasi-philosophical circles, to roll one’s eyes and snicker, or to sneer and sniff, whenever the mention of Plato’s Forms happens to sour the air.
 It seems to be taken for granted these days, that the Forms “just aren’t done” anymore, that somehow they’ve been shown to be disreputable or false, and that no one need any longer to take the idea seriously (least of all, professional philosophers).
+Yet, at the same time, one habit I have acquired during the last four years of intensive study of philosophy as a genuine student, is the reflex of taking people’s ideas seriously — and, for all the dismissals, nobody has ever bothered to explain to me why the Forms are no longer taken seriously, or how they’ve been shown to be disreputable.

 Plato and Nietzsche - The End and the Beginning

-I make known the end from the beginning, from ancient times, what is still to come.
-I say, ‘My purpose will stand, and I will do all that I please.’ ~Isaiah 46:10 In The Republic, Socrates repeatedly insists that truth will be the highest value of his utopian society.
+In The Republic, Socrates repeatedly insists that truth will be the highest value of his utopian society.
 To accomplish this, he argues that the myths of Homer and Hesiod should be hewn down to only those stories that are in accordance with what we know to be true, by proper philosophic study and dialectic argumentation.
+He further describes how the golden souls — those destined to be the philosopher king rulers of this utopia — having been weened and nurtured on these stories of truth, and having eventually come to know the truth for themselves in adulthood, will happily choose to submit themselves to the proper order of a truly just society.

 The Platonism of the Categorical Imperative

 Moral maxims are rules governing actions, or commands to act in certain ways considered morally correct.
 Some of the most well known maxims are those that come to us by way of religious tradition.
 “Thou Shalt Not Kill” and “Thou Shalt Not Bear False Witness” are paradigm examples.
 Kant insists that his Categorical Imperative is the best means by which to test the maxims, for whether they correctly guide us to right action and away from wrong action.
+In this essay, I will argue that while the Categorical Imperative might seem plausible as a test of moral maxims because of it’s rigid logical form, it actually fails the plausibility test for one of the same reasons Parmenides rejected Socrates’ conception of the Forms.

 Hume, Plato, and the Impotence of Reason

 Hume infers from his insight that it is not reason but moral opinion that moves us to act, that reason is not the source of moral opinion.
 From this, he then further argues that moral opinion is a product of the passions – special emotions that arise out of the relations of ideas and impressions.
 In this essay, I will argue that Hume’s initial inference is correct, but that his subsequent inference is not.
+Passions may indeed arise from relations of ideas and impressions, but there is no good reason to presume passions, though necessary, are sufficient to produce a moral opinion.

 Ayn Rand Is Still the Boogeyman